nextapps-de/mikado/README.md

 <a name="manipulate"></a>
 ## Manipulate Views

 Manual changes on the DOM may require <a href="#view.sync">re-syncing</a>.
-To prevent re-syncing Mikado provides you several helper functions to manipulate the dom and also keep them in sync.
+To prevent re-syncing by applying manual changes Mikado provides you several optional helper functions to manipulate the dom and also keep them in sync.
 Using the helper function also grants you a maximum performance.

+> All helpers could be used by index or by node as passed parameters.

 <a name="view.move"></a>
 Move a data item/node to a specific index: